 Columbia Saturday Trail Stretch are made with a 96% Nylon/4% Elastane blend (Columbia's "Omni-Shield Summiteer Lite").
 It has the "Omni Shield" water and stain repellent treatment, and a UPF 50+ rating.
 These pants are available in three inseam lengths (Short 29.5", Regular 32", and Long 34.5"), and convert to a 24" crop.
-They come in sizes 2-16, however, the cut is tailored and the sizing runs small, so we had to order up a size to get a good fit.
+They come in sizes 2-16, but the cut is tailored, and the sizing runs small, so we had to order up a size to get a good fit.
 These pants come in Grill, Fossil, Black and Cypress colors.

 Comfort & Mobility

 It also sits at the perfect height (in our opinion) for wearing a hip belt: right at our hips.
 Too high and the waist can bunch under the hip belt and feel uncomfortable, too low and the hip belt pushes your pants down all day.
 This one gets it just right.
 There is no internal drawstring though, so if the waist is a little large on you, you might have to wear a belt with it, which is not ideal in our opinion.
-We also noticed a bit of stretch as the day went on, so if they start out a little loose on you, you may want to throw in a belt just in case.
+We also noticed a bit of stretch as the day went on, so if they are a little loose on you, you may want to throw in a belt just in case.

-They don't scream "hiking pant" in their styling like a zip-off pair does, and would be fine to wear to dinner or the pub after a day in the mountains.
+They don't scream "hiking pant" in their styling like a zip-off pair does, and are fine to wear to dinner or the pub after a day in the mountains.
 They'd even work ok for water sports where you hopefully won't be getting too wet, as they do offer some water resistance.

-While water beads up initially on these pants, it is much quicker to saturate through than on the Marmot Lobo's or The North Face Paramount Convertible 2.0.
-This pant will handle a light drizzle, but if it starts raining in earnest you'll want to put a pair of rain pants on over them.
+While water beads up initially on these pants, it is much quicker to saturate through than on the Marmot Lobo's or the Arc'teryx Gamma LT.
+This pant will handle a light drizzle, but if it starts raining in earnest, you'll want to put a pair of rain pants on over them.

 .
 The thin material also lets the wind pass right through, which is nice from a breathability perspective but not so great on a blustery day.
-The material has a UPF 50+ rating, which means that only 1/50th of the sun rays will penetrate the fabric.
+The material has a UPF 50+ rating, which means that only 1/50th of the sun's rays will penetrate the fabric.
 This is a welcomed feature on a pant that is designed to be breathable and worn in the summer months.
-If you're looking for a pant for cooler weather Spring and Fall hikes where you may encounter a lot of moisture, check out our Top Pick for Wet Weather, the Arc'teryx Gamma LT.
+If you're looking for a pant for cooler weather spring and fall hikes where you may encounter a lot of moisture, check out our Top Pick for Wet Weather, the Arc'teryx Gamma LT.

 These pants initially seem like a no-frills model, but do have a few features that we really liked.